RachaelBryant/Phase-1-Project-Repository/README.md

 Correlations of whether Directors have an influence over the ratings a movie has received.

 # For More Information
-See the full analysis in the Jupyter Notebook or review this presentation.
+See the full analysis in the Jupyter Notebook or presentation in this repository.

 For additional info, contact Rachael Bryant at Rachaelbryant@flatironschool.com